yashverma9/HashCash/README.md

 The most difficult challenge we faced was to extract brand/company names from the narration of a transaction.
 Later after cleaning the data and understanding each type of transaction, we were able to develop a method to accurately extract the required information from a transaction.
 Also, while setting up the sandbox we came accross some issues which were solved with the help of One Money technical support.

 ### Technologies we used
-Node.js Vue.js Visual Studio CodeMachine Learning Python AdobeXD GitHub Express.js Data Science
+Node.js, Vue.js, Visual Studio Code, Machine Learning, Python, AdobeXD, GitHub, Express.js, Data Science

 ## Implementation Demo :